 Day 4: Rhino Country

 The road between Halali and Namutoni runs through Etosha's eastern section — denser bush, more acacia trees, and the best chance for black rhino.
-Etosha has 300-400 black rhinos, one of the largest populations anywhere.
+Etosha holds 300-400 black rhinos, one of the largest populations anywhere.

 Namutoni Rest Camp is a restored German fort from 1903.
 The architecture is colonial-white with towers and a courtyard.
 It feels misplaced — a European fortress in the African bush.
 But the restaurant is the best of the three camps (springbok steak, NAD 180/~$10).